vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to Walgreens to buy toiletries.
 I enteered the store around 9:33 AM and finished checkout at 9:36 AM.
 I wore a KN95 mask while in the store and on the way back.

+## Saturday April 24

+In the afternoon, I went to downtown Berkeley.
+My first trip was to Citibank, where I deposited a check and a money order and got $20 worth of quarters.
+I then went to Trader Joe's to get groceries, finishing my checkat at 2:08 PM.
+Finally, I went to Udupi Palace and got a spinach masala dosa.